ChifiSource/ParametricProcessScheduler.jl/README.md

 - We pride ourselves on having REPL-browseable documentation, use `?(ParametricScheduler)` for a full list of available functions.
 - There is also [documentation on chifi docs](https://chifidocs.com/parametric/ParametricScheduler) for this package.
 ### configuration files
 `ParametricScheduler` is primarily intended for use *through configuration files*.
 This package has its own unique formatting for `.cfg` files that are *relatively* straightforward to configure.
 Each *Task* is represented by a line inside of our `.cfg` file -- missing lines and lines starting with comments are an exception, as are some other special lines.
 Each `Task` line will start with a number, and this number tells the reader how that task should be read.
+Lines starting with a `#` will be ignored, and lines can also call `include`, `using`, and `activate` in very specific ways.
 There are four different task types:
 - **0** A `DateTime` task,
 - **1** a *recurring* `DateTime` task,
 - **2** an **immediate task**,